 US says nuclear talks with Iran at ‘decisive moment’

-BERLIN (AP) — U.S. Secretary of State Antony Blinken said Thursday that talks with Iran over its nuclear program are at a “decisive moment,” but warned that if a deal is not reached in the coming weeks then Washington and its allies may change tactics.
+BERLIN (AP) — U.S. Secretary of State Antony Blinken said Thursday that talks with Iran over its nuclear program are at a “decisive moment,” and warned that Washington and its allies may change tactics if a deal isn’t reached in the coming weeks.

-“We are indeed at a decisive moment,” Blinken told reporters, adding that he believed modest progress had been made during the ongoing round of talks in the Austrian capital.
+“We are indeed at a decisive moment,” Blinken told reporters in Berlin after meeting senior diplomats from Germany, France and Britain.
+He added that he believed modest progress had been made during the ongoing round of talks in the Austrian capital.

 “But we are not where we need to be.
 And if we don’t get there very soon, we will have to take a different course,” he said.

-The United States withdrew from the Vienna accord under President Donald Trump and reinstated economics sanctions on Tehran.
+The U.S. withdrew from the Vienna accord under President Donald Trump and reinstated economics sanctions on Tehran.
 Iran responded by increasing the purity of uranium it enriches and its stockpiles, in breach of the accord.

 President Joe Biden has signaled that he wants to rejoin the deal.